RyanXGrace/Stories/best_worst_day.md

 # Best Worst Day

+(An expanded version of a story originally by Jen)

 The security agent handed me my papers, phone, and the zip lock bag.
 I was finally "free" to go catch my flight, but of course, it had left near a half-hour ago.

 *I hate this fucking day.*